Zpeedbrew/Saiiber/README.md

 # Compiling:

-- Install devkitPPC (if you are on linux install wii-dev with dkp-pacman)
+- Install devkitPPC (if you are on linux install wii-dev with dkp-pacman)<!--blue-->
-- Install the dependenices in the dependencies.txt file
+- Install the dependenices in the dependencies.txt file  <!--red-->
-- Compile it using make
+- Compile it using make  <!--blue-->
-- launch the .elf file dolphin
+- launch the .elf file dolphin  <!--red-->

 # Developer Notes
-$\color{red}{Uses clang-format with Google formatting.
+$\color{blue}{Uses clang-format with Google formatting.
 All pull requests must comply with these formatting requirements.}$

 - Logger should log to the Dolphin console if you turn off "Enable MMU" in the advanced settings.
 - sd directory contains the virtual SD card data.
 - Libraries required are all installed with pacman and listed in the Makefile
 - Makefile output was changed to output a "boot.dol/elf" in the sd/apps/saiiber directory

+$\color{blue}{
 The virtual sd card on Dolphin can convert the folder into a file for use in the emulator.
-I wanted the sd directory to reflect the final product as it would be installed by any user.
+I wanted the sd directory to reflect the final product as it would be installed by any user.}$